Webcam Troubleshooting (Windows 7)

 You can open webcam software, such as YouCam, Skype, or Live Messenger, but video does not appear in the main viewing window.
 Use the following steps, in the order they are presented, until webcam video appears in your webcam software or it has been determined that the computer requires service:

-Step 1: Make sure the webcam is the selected video/capture device
+Step 1: Making sure the webcam is the selected video/capture device

 Your webcam must be selected as the video capture device in your webcam software.
 If the computer has multiple video input sources, your webcam software might be connected to something other than your webcam.